How Much Does It Cost to Screed a Floor?

 These charges may include rubbish removal, but if not, you may have to hire professionals between £70 and £180 to remove your old flooring.

-Q: How long does it take for the floor screed to dry?
+Q: How long does floor screed take to dry?

 A: You won't be allowed to put a final floor covering down on your screed until it's completely dry.
 The amount of time it takes from the first screed installation to the finished flooring installation is always referred to as floor screed drying time.